NamelessProj/TuneMates_Backend/README.md

 ### Rooms
 - 🔒 `POST /api/rooms`: Create a new room.
 - 🔒 `GET /api/rooms`: Get a list of all rooms from the authenticated user.
-- `GET /api/rooms/{slug}`: Get details of a specific room by its slug. _Requires room password_
+- `GET /api/rooms/{slug:string}`: Get details of a specific room by its slug. _Requires room password_
-- 🔒 `PUT /api/rooms/{id}`: Update a room by its id.
+- 🔒 `PUT /api/rooms/{id:int}`: Update a room by its id.
-- 🔒 `PUT /api/rooms/password/{id}`: Update a room's password by its id.
+- 🔒 `PUT /api/rooms/password/{id:int}`: Update a room's password by its id.
-- 🔒 `DELETE /api/rooms/{id}`: Delete a room by its id.
+- 🔒 `DELETE /api/rooms/{id:int}`: Delete a room by its id.

 ### Songs
-- `GET /api/songs/{q}/p/{offset}/{market}`: Search for songs on Spotify by a query string, with pagination and market specification.
+- `GET /api/songs/{q:string}/p/{offset:int}/{market:string}`: Search for songs on Spotify by a query string, with pagination and market specification.
-- 🔒 `POST /api/songs/playlist/{roomId}/{songId}`: Add a new song directly to the room's Spotify playlist using the songId from the database.
+- 🔒 `POST /api/songs/playlist/{roomId:int}/{songId:int}`: Add a new song directly to the room's Spotify playlist using the songId from the database.
 The song will be in "Approved" status after being added to the playlist.
-- `POST /api/songs/room/{roomId}/{songId}`: Add a new song to a room using a Spotify song ID.
+- `POST /api/songs/room/{roomId:int}/{songId:string}`: Add a new song to a room using a Spotify song ID.
 The song will be in "Pending" status by default.
-- 🔒 `GET /api/songs/room/{roomId}`: Get all songs in a specific room.
+- 🔒 `GET /api/songs/room/{roomId:int}`: Get all songs in a specific room.
-- 🔒 `GET /api/songs/room/{roomId}/status/{status}`: Get songs in a specific room by their status ([SongStatus](/DataBase/SongStatus.cs) Pending, Approved, Refused).
+- 🔒 `GET /api/songs/room/{roomId:int}/status/{status:int}`: Get songs in a specific room by their status ([SongStatus](/DataBase/SongStatus.cs) Pending: `0`, Approved: `1`, Refused: `2`).